 Figure 18.
-Evidence Figure 18.
-Evidence Based Practices Model Children Served FY21 Description Child Parent Psychotherapy (CPP-FV) 48 CPP-FV is a therapeutic intervention for young children with a history of trauma exposure or maltreatment, and their caregivers.
-CPP-FV supports child development, restores the child-parent relationship and the overall feelings of safety, while reducing symptoms associated with the experience of trauma.
-Functional Family Therapy (FFT) 139 CBI level IV, FFT, is a family focused intervention for at-risk and juvenile justice involved youth.
-Multi-Systemic Therapy (MST) 40 CBI level I, MST, is an intensive community-based treatment for families and youth with antisocial behaviors putting them at risk of out of home placement, who are living with or returning to a parent/caregiver with whom the youth have a long-term relationship and who is willing to participate in treatment.
+Evidence Based Prac tices Model Children Served FY22 Description Child Parent Psychotherapy (CPP) 33 CPP is a therapeutic intervention for young children ages 0-6 with a history of trauma exposure or maltreatment, and their caregivers.
+CPP supports child development, restores the child-parent relationship and the overall feelings of safety, while reducing symptoms associated with the experience of trauma.
+Functional Family Therapy (FFT) 134 CBI level IV, FFT, is a family focused intervention for at-risk and juvenile justice involved youth ages 11- 18.
+Multi-Systemic Therapy (MST) 53 CBI level I, MST, is an intensive community-based treatment for families and youth ages 12-17 with antisocial behaviors putting them at risk of out of home placement, who are living with or returning to a parent/caregiver with whom the youth have a long-term relationship and who is willing to participate in treatment.
 Emphasis is on empowering parents/caregivers to assist youth in making and sustaining change in individual, family, peer, and school systems.
-Parent Child Interaction Therapy (PCIT) 56 PCIT is a supported treatment for young children who are experiencing extreme behavioral difficulties.
+Parent Child Interaction Therapy (PCIT) 38 PCIT is a supported treatment for young children ages 2-6 who are experiencing extreme behavioral difficulties.
 It places emphasis on improving the quality of the parent-child relationship and changing parent-child interaction patterns.
-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) 78 TF-CBT is an intervention designed to help children, youth, and their parents overcome the negative effects of traumatic life events and address feelings.
-Trauma Systems Therapy (TST) 20 TST is a comprehensive model for treating traumatic stress in children and adolescents that adds to individually-based approaches by specifically addressing the child's social environment and/or system of care.
+Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) 57 TF-CBT is an intervention designed to help children and youth ages 3-18 and their parents overcome the negative effects of traumatic life events and address feelings.
+Trauma Systems Therapy (TST) 14 TST is a comprehensive model for treating traumatic stress in children and adolescents ages 6-18 that adds to individually based approaches by specifically addressing the child's social environment and/or system of care.
 TST is designed to provide an integrated and highly coordinated system of services guided by the specific understanding of the nature of child traumatic stress.
 TST focuses on the interaction between the child's difficulties regulating their emotions and the deficits within the child's social environment.

-Transition into Independence (TIP) 558 TIP is a practice model which prepares youth and young adults (ages 14-29) with emotional and behavioral challenges for the transition to adult roles by engaging them in their own futures planning while providing developmentally-appropriate supports.
+Figure 18.
+Evidence Based Practices Independence (TIP) behavioral challenges for the transition to adult roles by engaging them in TIP is a practice model which prepares youth and young adults (ages 14-29) with emotional and behavioral challenges for the transition to adult roles by engaging them in their own futures planning while providing developmentally appropriate supports.
 TIP involves youth/young adults, their families, and other key players in a process that facilitates movement towards greater self-sufficiency and successful achievement of their goals.